AeroMAPS/AeroSCOPE_dataset/README.md

 ## Setup

 It is suggested to use a new [conda](https://docs.conda.io/en/latest/miniconda.html) virtual environment to install the required packages.
-Python 3.10 is recommended, altough older versions may work.
+Python 3.10 is recommended, although older versions may work.

 In the new virtual environment, navigate to the project folder.
 Most installations are done using poetry, except for poetry itself, which can be installed using pip or conda.